 The :is() and :where() CSS Pseudo-classes

-With the :is() and :where() pseudo-classes, it's possible to apply styles for multiple selectors with less duplicative code.
+pseudo-classes, it's possible to apply styles for multiple selectors with less duplicative code.
 While it's not necessary to use these pseudo-classes, they can help you write shorter selectors and make your styles easier to read.
 These pseudo-classes accept a list of selectors as an argument and select any element that can be chosen from that list for styling.
-This selector, for example, would apply styles to any paragraph or list item element within a div: div :is(p, li).
+This selector, for example, would apply styles to any paragraph or list item element within a div: div :is(p, li)

 Differences between the Traditional Selector Approach and the :is(), :where() Pseudo-Classes